-Cats do not learn their social skills from restricting their interaction to only cats.
+Cats do not learn their social skills by restricting their interaction to only cats.
 The truth is that cats have innate feline tendencies that are automatically understood by other animals.
 They are, however, not always plain and clear to humans.
 It is reasons such as this that cause cats to have specific non-verbal cues for humans.
 Did you know that a cat will blink to say he or she loves you?

-The stray cats in the park do not lack in this vivid physical displays.
+The stray cats in the park do not lack in these vivid physical displays.
 Some of these cats had previous owners while others have grown to know the place as their native home.
-A few people who frequent the park gained cat friends who would jump on their lap, blink, rub on their legs among other expressions.
+A few people who frequent the park gained cat friends who would jump on their lap, blink, and rub on their legs among other expressions.
 Stray cats who find comfort with new owners may also be excessively affectionate around the legs of their owners.

 What is the scientific explanation for this behavior?

-Cats within our homes have the same display of affections or other expressions as stray cats according to Dr. Tricia Heine.
+Cats within our homes have the same display of affection or other expressions as stray cats according to Dr. Tricia Heine.
 Tricia is a veterinary scientist working at the University of Illinois College in the veterinary medicine division.
 She has several formal studies and casual observations of the biological behavior of cats.
 Dr. Tricia states that cats are by no means having a display of aggression when they rub against your legs.

-Dr. Heine reveals that cats have sensitive smell glands around their chins, mouths, lips, and the forehead.
-Cats transfer these scents on anything they come in contact with, such your legs.
+Dr. Heine reveals that cats have sensitive smell glands around their chins, mouths, lips, and forehead.
+Cats transfer these scents on anything they come in contact with, such as your legs.
 Your cat is merely ensuring that it knows who is their new best friend the next time they come around.
-She, however, revealed that cats do not always require you reciprocate the affection.
+She, however, revealed that cats do not always require you to reciprocate the affection.
 This especially happens if you have dark clothing on their favorite section of your leg.
 This behavior does not seem very loving and affectionate.
 So why exactly do stray cats rub against your leg?

 What is the raw truth about the behavior?

 - PetPlace explains this behavior to be as plain as it looks – Cats are marking their territory in an aggressive yet docile manner.
 The site acknowledges the presence of scent deposits in the cat’s face, known as pheromones.
-Cats not only transfer these scents to humans, but they also rub on their favorite chill spot in the garden or the couch.
+Cats not only transfer these scents to humans, but they also rub them on their favorite chill spot in the garden or the couch.

 - Cats will defend their location in the garden when another cat approaches, seeming to get comfortable in their marked spot.
 The behavior will not be evident if other human encroaches the same location.